By

 1. Start with solid UX and coding practices

-Let’s start with some good news: a site that’s built on standards-compliant code and designed for optimal ease-of-use will already meet many accessibility guidelines.
-These include descriptive links, error prevention, alternate wayfinding mechanisms, content that’s well-structured with clear headings, support for keyboard navigation, review-before-commit, and sufficient contrast.
+Let’s start with some good news: a site built on standards-compliant code and designed for optimal ease of use will already meet many accessibility guidelines.
+These include descriptive links, error prevention, alternate wayfinding mechanisms, well-structured content with clear headings, support for keyboard navigation, review-before-commit, and sufficient contrast.

 In other words: many things that benefit disabled users benefit everyone (which is also one of the principles of inclusive design).